Bachelor of Arts in Communication Studies

 Pre-requisites: CMST 337.

-This course is designed to help you learn the differences between various social media platforms.
-You will learn how to take advantage of the different platforms' strengths and get hands-on experience planning, creating and posting content tailored to each individual channel.
-This course covers well-established platforms as well as new and emerging services.
+Designed to discuss the differences between various social media platforms.
+Includes how to take advantage of the different platforms' strengths and get hands-on experience planning, creating, and posting content tailored to each individual channel.
+Covers well-established platforms as well as new and emerging services.

 Catalog Listing